-Past Directors
+Former Directors

 Director Details

 Wayne Richards

 Qualifications Bsc, Grad Dip of Management, GAICD

 Position Non-Executive Director (Independent)

 Appointment Date 31 October 2022

 Resignation Date 29 August 2023

 Length of Service 10 months

 Biography Mr Richards has fulfilled senior Executive roles over the past 35 years, with companies such as BHP Billiton, Anaconda Nickel, Queensland Nickel, Brockman Resources and a suite of additional Small Cap ASX and JSE- listed companies.
 Formerly the Managing Director of Brockman Resources, Mr Richards was responsible for the development of the Marillana - 20 Mtpa Iron Ore Project in the Pilbara.
 Wayne's 35 years of mining, mineral processing and strategic financing expertise has been invaluable in the advancement of the respective studies, project construction and commissioning activities of these companies.
-These skills have culminated in the fulfilment of Executive Project Director roles with both Minprovise International Ltd and Strike Resources Ltd. Mr Richards is currently performing the role of Managing Director and Chief Executive Officer for Burley Minerals
+These skills have culminated in the fulfilment of Executive Project Director roles with both Minprovise International Ltd and Strike Resources Ltd. Mr Richards previously performed the role of Managing Director and Chief Executive Officer for Burley Minerals.

-Committee Chief Executive Officer for Burley Minerals.

-Committee N/A as the Board as a whole performs the role of the Audit and Risk, Nomination and Remuneration Committees
+Committee Memberships N/A as the Board as a whole performs the role of the Audit and Risk, Nomination and Remuneration Committees

-Memberships Current ASX Listed None
+Current ASX Listed Directorships None

-Directorships None

-Former ASX Listed Burley Minerals Limited
+Former ASX Listed Directorships within last 3 years Burley Minerals Limited

-Directorships within Bulley Millerals Limited

-last 3 years

-Glenn Simpson

-Qualifications BCom

-Position Non-Executive Director (Non-Independent)

-Appointment Date 10 February 2021

-Resignation Date 31 October 2022

-Length of Service 1 year 8 months

-Biography Mr Simpson has been a Chartered Accountant for over 33 years, with global experience in accounting with a strong mining focus.
-His experience includes managing the Touché Ross & Co (Deloitte) practice in Bougainville, Papua New Guinea for 3 years and establishing his own large commercial accounting practice in West Perth and Kalgoorlie.
-Over the last decade, he established a large insurance broking and underwriting business from Perth that operated nationally.
-These businesses were sold to a "national brand" underwriting and broking company.
-Mr Simpson is a sophisticated investor and has been involved in many commercial ventures